tendentious/Angular-Simple-Table/README.md

 ## How to use

 ### Include
-Simply include the module in your html file the angular-simple-table normal or minified file and add the dependency `angular-simple-table` in your application like here :
+Simply include the module in your html file (normal or minified fil)e and add the dependency `angular-simple-table` in your application like this :

     angular.module("myApp",["angular-simple-table"])